TF-RMM/tf-rmm/docs/design/locking.rst

 #.
 Granules expected to be in an `external` state must be locked in order of
    their physical address, starting with the lowest address.

 #.
+Memory granules expected to be in an `external` state must be locked before
+   locking any device memory granules in `external` state.

+#.
 Once a granule expected to be in an `external` state has been locked, its
    state must be checked against the expected state.
 If these do not match, the